The alpha-effect in a turbulent liquid-metal plane Couette flow: Introduction

-If the basic rotation is not uniform then its shear induces toroidal magnetic fields so that for sufficiently strong shear even the $\alpha$-effect can be rather small (\lq $\alpha\Omega$-dynamo').
-Also turbulence subject to a plane shear flow (without rotation!) of a liquid metal is able to work as a dynamo if the turbulence intensity is stratified in the direction(orthogonal to the shear flow plane, see \cite{RK06}.
-A basic rotation may thus not be the only flow system whose influence enables the turbulence to generate global fields.
+If the rotation is not uniform, the resulting shear induces toroidal magnetic fields so that for sufficiently strong shear the $\alpha$ effect can be rather small and still produce a dynamo (\lq $\alpha\Omega$-dynamo').
+It is well known that also turbulence in liquid metals subject to a plane shear flow (without rotation!) is able to work as a dynamo if the turbulence intensity is stratified in the direction orthogonal to the shear flow plane; see Ref.~\cite{RK06}.
+The basic rotation may thus not be the only flow, whose influence enables the turbulence to generate global magnetic fields.

-In the present paper a plane Couette flow is considered to analyze the characteristic issues of the corresponding $\alpha$ effect and to design a possible experiment to measure its amplitude.
+In the present paper, a plane Couette flow is considered to analyze the characteristic issues of the corresponding $\alpha$ effect and to design a possible experiment to measure its amplitude.